 Section 5: If an elected member must miss up to a year of service due to professional or personal reasons, the Executive Committee has the discretion to request that the member’s department appoint a one-year replacement.

 Section 6: Except under pressing personal and professional circumstances, all members of the Faculty Senate are expected to serve on one of the Faculty Senate’s Standing Committees.

 Section 7: Faculty Senate members may be elected for two consecutive terms.
 After a two year absence they may be re-elected to serve again.

-Section 1: The Executive Committee of the Faculty Senate shall be composed of the Chair, Immediate Past Chair, the Chair Elect (who also serves as Vice-Chair), and the Chairs of the Standing Committees.
+Section 1: The Executive Committee of the Faculty Senate shall be composed of the President, Immediate Past President, the President Elect (who also serves as Vice President), and the Chairs of the Standing Committees.
 The terms of these officers shall begin on August 1.

-Section 2: The Chair Elect must be selected from Faculty Senate members who are serving in the first year of their elected term.
+Section 2: The President Elect must be selected from Faculty Senate members

-Section 3: The Chair Elect and the Chairs of the Standing Committees must be selected at the last regular Faculty Senate Meeting in the spring quarter.
+Section 3: The President Elect and the Chairs of the Standing Committees must be selected at the last regular Faculty Senate Meeting in the spring quarter.

 Section 4: The Executive Committee will serve as a Committee on Committees to take chair nominations from the Standing Committees and present them to the Faculty Senate for confirmation.

 Section 5: When directed by the Faculty Senate, the Executive Committee may propose meeting with the Broad of Trustees or its Executive Committee to discuss matters relevant to the well-being of the University.